nate0m/www/content/tesla-auto-frunk.md

 {{< youtube id="dsrXEQoT0aU" autoplay="true" >}}

 Tired of manually opening your Tesla's frunk?
-Upgrade your vehicle with an automatic frunk kit and enjoy a new level of convenience!
+Upgrade your vehicle with an automatic frunk kit.

-I provide expert installation services for automatic frunk kits, seamlessly integrating this amazing upgrade into your Tesla.
+I provide expert installation services for automatic frunk kits.
 The best part?
 I come to you!
 My mobile installation service means you can get your automatic frunk installed right at your home or workplace in San Clemente, CA, or the surrounding areas.
 Imagine opening and closing your frunk effortlessly with just a tap on your Tesla's touchscreen, a quick press of your key fob, or directly from your Tesla app – it's that simple!
-These kits are designed to work in perfect harmony with your Tesla's existing systems, maintaining the sleek, factory-fresh feel you love.
+These kits are designed to work with your Tesla's existing systems, maintaining the sleek, factory-fresh feel you love.

 ## How to Get Your Automatic Frunk Installed

 **Purchase Your Kit:** You'll first need to purchase your automatic frunk kit directly from the [manufacturer's website](https://www.tvibex.com/products/auto-power-frunk-for-tesla-model-3-y-highland-3?variant=45381766906005).
+Make sure that you purchase the right kit for your model of tesla.
+If you have an quesions about which kit to purchase feel free to [contact me](#contact-me).
 Once your kit arrives, you're ready for the next step!

 <!-- Google Calendar Appointment Scheduling begin -->
 <link href="https://calendar.google.com/calendar/scheduling-button-script.css" rel="stylesheet">